phantom22/loopGroups.js/README.md

 # animationGroup.js

-A tool to easily group objects and creatig animation loops by adding multiple parameters.
+A tool to easily group objects and creating animation loops by adding multiple parameters.

 Current avaiable animation: **Stretching**